thejpster/website/content/blog/blog-2025-11-08/index.md

 That's interesting.
 It's trying to put the Series 300 file into a context called `HP-MC68020` but it cannot.
 Does that CDF exist?
 No it does not.
 But there is a file called `libSXR5A.sl`, which is not a CDF.

 It turns out that this because in HP-UX 9.07 for Series 700, the library is called `libSXR5A.sl`.
-I guess they updated it at some point and figured it needed a new name.
-However, when we created a cluster, it did not become a CDF.
-When we installed HP-UX 9.10 for Series 300, the library is called `libSXR5.sl`, and it tries to install it to an existing CDF of that name, which does not exist.
-Therefore the installation of the X11 package fails and that file ends up missing.
+My theory is that they updated it at some point and figured it needed a new name.
+However, when we installed HP-UX 9.10 for Series 300, it still thinks the library is called `libSXR5.sl`, and it tries to install it to an existing CDF of that name, which does not exist.
+Therefore the installation of the `X11-SERV` package fails and that file ends up missing.

 The workaround is to create the CDF manually, and then retry the installation of that package.